Tokyo Olympics rescheduled for July 23-Aug. 8 in 2021

 TOKYO (AP) — The Tokyo Olympics will open next year in the same time slot scheduled for this year’s games.

-Tokyo organizers said Monday the opening ceremony will take place on July 23, 2021 — almost exactly one year after the games were due to start this year.
+Tokyo organizers said Monday the opening ceremony will take place on July 23, 2021 — almost exactly one year after the games were due to start.

 “The schedule for the games is key to preparing for the games,” Tokyo organizing committee president Yoshiro Mori said.
 “This will only accelerate our progress.”

-Note: This story has been corrected to show that the 1940 Olympics in Tokyo were canceled because of Japan’s war with China, not because of World War II.